 All states require teachers to hold a teaching certificate and to be licensed, if they wish to teach in a public school.
 Those interested in teaching music in an elementary school must be certified in elementary education and elementary music education.
 A Bachelor of Arts in Music Education is preferred; however, a Bachelor of Arts in Elementary Education with a minor in music may be satisfactory.

 Meanwhile, a Bachelor of Arts in Elementary Education will give students in-depth instruction on different teaching strategies, child and adolescent development, and education technology.
-Elementary education majors interested in teaching music will be required to take additional music-related courses, which may include music theory, composition, music history and music performance.
-Since proficiency in at least one musical instrument is also a prerequisite, participation in orchestra, band or chorus is also advised.
+Elementary education majors interested in teaching music will be required to take additional music-related courses, which may include music theory, composition, music history, and music performance.
+Since proficiency in at least one musical instrument is also a prerequisite, participation in an orchestra, band, or chorus is also advised.